apache/spark/docs/monitoring.md

     namespace can be found in the corresponding entry for the Executor component instance.

 - namespace=ExecutorMetrics
-  - **note:** These metrics are conditional to a configuration parameter:
+  - **note:** these metrics are conditional to a configuration parameter:
     `spark.metrics.executorMetricsSource.enabled` (default is true)
   - This source contains memory-related metrics.
 A full list of available metrics in this namespace can be found in the corresponding entry for the Executor component instance.